compose-spec/compose-spec/spec.md

 ### stop_signal

-`stop_signal` sets an alternative signal to stop the container.
-By default, container is stopped by the Compose Implementation by sending SIGTERM.
-Setting an alternative signal using `stop_signal` causes the Compose Implementation to send that signal instead.
+`stop_signal` defines the signal that the Compose implementation MUST use to stop the service containers.
+If unset containers are stopped by the Compose Implementation by sending `SIGTERM`.

 ```yml
 stop_signal: SIGUSR1